How much do you trust them?

-Recent years have seen rise to something we call the “Tech Support Scam”.
-Using lies and even threats, scammers attempt to get you to give them exactly what you’re asking about: remote access to your machine.
-Once they have it, they install malware – often including ransomware – or they leave back doors that allow them continued remote access to your machine when you’re not around.
+Recent years have seen rise to something called the “tech support scam”.
+Using lies and threats, scammers try to get you to give them remote access to your machine.
+Once they have it, they install malware — often including ransomware — or they leave back doors allowing them continued access when you’re not around.

-It’s not about remote access technology; it’s about who you’re allowing to access to your machine.
+It’s not about remote access technology; it’s about who you’re allowing access to your machine.

-In general, remote access means giving someone complete access to your machine.
-They can then do whatever they want.
+Remote access means giving someone complete control of your machine.
+They can do whatever they want.

-It’s not unlike having a technician visit your home to access your machine, or taking your machine into a shop for repair.
-Once again, you’re handing that person control.
-Presumably, that means doing whatever is necessary to resolve the issues that brought you to them in the first place, and nothing malicious along the way.
+It’s like having a technician visit your home or taking your machine into a shop for repair.
+You’re giving that person control.
+Presumably, that means resolving the issues bringing you to them in the first place, and nothing else malicious along the way.

 Watching isn’t always enough

-Most remote access technologies allow you to watch what the technician is doing as he or she does it.
-That’s kinda cool, and often quite instructive.
-Some also include voice, so you can talk to the technician and they can explain what they’re doing, or answer your questions along the way.
+Most remote access tools let you watch the technician’s activities.
+That’s often instructive.
+Some include voice, so you can talk to the technician and they can explain what they’re doing or answer questions along the way.

-The problem is that this can lead to a false sense of security.
-It’s possible there’s more going on that you can’t see.
-That “more going on” could be quite legitimate, or it could be quite malicious.
+The problem is this can lead to a false sense of security.
+It’s possible there’s more going on you can’t see.
+That “more going on” could be quite legitimate or it could be quite malicious.